 ABOUT

-During her Fine Art degree, she was introduced to landscape paintings by old masters exploring the ‘sublime’, a quality of greatness beyond comprehension which gave context to her transcendental experiences in nature.
-This was the beginning of her exploration and culmination of her signature style.
-The act of painting is an effort to get back this feeling of awe, to capture it and transport the viewer to other planes.
+While studying for her Fine Art degree, she was introduced to landscape paintings of the Old Masters, whose depictions of the sublime- greatness beyond comprehension- resonated deeply with her own transcendental experiences in nature.
+This discovery marked the beginning of her artistic exploration and the development of her signature style.
+For Sara, painting is an attempt to reclaim that feeling of awe, to capture its essence, and to transport the viewer to other realms.

 Sara in an internationally selling artist, with private collectors all over the world.